ely-en/case-study/casestudy.md

 ## Business Viewpoint Analysis

 ### Defining the Business Viewpoint
-From a business viewpoint, computing developments are evaluated on how they change our day to day life operations.
+From a business viewpoint, computing developments were evaluated on how they revolutionized the operation of business.
 The evolution from ARPANET to the World Wide created an entirety of new business models, it transformed how businesses operate, creating new opportunities for ecommerce, communication, and global market access.
 ---

 ### Transformation from a Business POV